 This report responds to the requirements expressed in NCGS 126-7.3 (State Human Resources Act) to guide the Governor and the General Assembly in making funding appropriations for State employees' salary increases and salary structure adjustments.
-The report is presented to the Appropriations Committee of the House and Senate no later than two weeks after the convening of the legislature in odd-numbered years, and May 1 of even-numbered years.
-The report identifies gaps between existing compensation specific programs and market best practices that may impact internal equity, market competitiveness and the retention/attraction of talent, and sets the stage for strategic planning to address current economic and labor market conditions.
+The report is presented to the Appropriations Committee of the House and Senate no later than two weeks after the convening of the legislature in odd-numbered years, and May 1 of evennumbered years.
+The reporting deadline was extended to July 15 per Senate Bill 704 / Session Law 2020-13.
+The report identifies gaps between existing compensation specific programs and market best practices that may impact internal equity, market competitiveness and the retention/ attraction of talent, and sets the stage for strategic planning to address current economic and labor market conditions.

 Key to the discussion of state employee compensation is the Office of State Human Resources' ("OSHR") ongoing Statewide Compensation System Project.
 The NC General Assembly mandated OSHR to develop a modern streamlined Statewide Compensation System (Senate Bill 402, the Appropriations Act of 2013) to address the many challenges and inconsistencies of having two outdated systems.
 The project was expected to be implemented in June 2016 but was delayed by legislative action; the system was implemented effective June 1, 2018.
 The new statewide system is designed to provide market responsiveness and equitable and affordable compensation.
 Thus, in fall 2018, OSHR issued an open market solicitation to seek consulting services to evaluate the external competitiveness of the State's Total Rewards programs, policies and practices, and provide turn-key implementation of the major components of the Statewide Classification and Compensation System.

-The contract was awarded to Mercer (US), Inc. ("Mercer") based on the Best Value evaluation method.
+The contract was awarded to Mercer (US), Inc. ("Mercer") based on the "Best Value" evaluation method.
 Mercer's major strength is their labor market data repository and data analytics capability, reinforced by their current and broad survey library and sister organizations of Marsh & McLennan and Oliver Wyman.
+The contractual partnership with Mercer runs from February 1, 2019 through January 31, 2021.

-Mercer undertook this review as part of a more holistic compensation review and assessment project - gathering market pay data to update the State's salary structures and complement the salary administration policies based on industry best practices.
-Mercer leveraged their resources and the State's own MarketPay System and Survey library to significantly increase the number of benchmark jobs that the State will use moving forward with a broader and deeper analysis of our competitive posture throughout Agency job families and the University System.
+Mercer is undertaking this review as part of a more holistic compensation review and assessment project - gathering market pay data to update the State's salary structures and complement the salary administration policies based on industry best practices.
+Mercer is leveraging their resources to significantly increase the number of benchmark jobs and surveys that the State will use moving forward with a broader and deeper analysis of our competitive posture throughout Agency job families and the University System.